-- Negative impact through loss/diversion of existing footpaths. - Positive impact through creation of new footpaths and major new recreational resource. - Negative impact on the amenity of local residents particularly during construction but also in the longer term. - Significant negative impact on residents who require relocating due to inundation.
+- Negative impact through loss/diversion of existing footpaths. - Positive impact through creation of new footpaths and major new recreational resource. - Negative impact on the amenity of local residents particularly during construction but also in the longer term. - Significant negative impact on residents who require relocating due to inundation of dwellings and farmstead.

-- Significant potential for impacts on archaeology, requiring detailed evaluation.. - The setting of one listed building will be affected.
+- Significant potential for impacts on archaeology, requiring detailed evaluation.. - The setting of one listed building may be affected.